rahultoppur/CUDA/module_2_CUDA/matrix_add/README.md

 You might find a tool like [`cuda-memcheck`](https://docs.nvidia.com/cuda/cuda-memcheck/index.html) to be helpful here.

 ## Performance Case Study
 We'll now perform a small case study on performance using the two implementations you just created: `matrix_add.c` and `matrix_add.cu`.
+When gathering your data, **don't** print the result of your calculated matrix--this will cause the runtime to be quite slow.

-Use UNIX's [`time`](https://man7.org/linux/man-pages/man1/time.1.html) utility to fill in the following values for N below:
+**TODO**: Use UNIX's [`time`](https://man7.org/linux/man-pages/man1/time.1.html) utility to fill in the following values for N below:

 | N (# of elements)| `matrix_add.c` (sec) | `matrix_add.cu` (sec) |
 | :--- | :--- | :--- |